GraphQL - Use case and Architecture

 But, I highly wouldn't recommend directly exposing your service to client since it can be unsecure, difficult to manage things like rate-limiting, load balancing and so on.

 Rather, it is always recommended to expose it via an API Gateway of your choice.
 Be it Ambassador, Kong, WSO2, Apigee or anything else for that matter.
-This can also act as sort of a kill switch or can also be used for things like filtering and moderating traffic whenever needed.
+This can also act as sort of kill switch or can also be used for things like filtering and moderating traffic whenever needed.

 The GraphQL Gateway